 Self-care is absolutely vital when it comes to relapse prevention.
-As has been noted by experts, caring for your own mental health can help rejuvenate your spirit, modify your stress levels and build mental resilience.
+Caring for your own mental health can help rejuvenate your spirit, modify your stress levels, and build mental resilience.
 All of these factors can help you prevent a relapse.

 What does self-care mean?